quicwg/multipath/draft-ietf-quic-multipath.md

 by sending a PATH_ABANDON frame (see {{path-abandon-frame}}) which requests the peer to stop sending packets with the corresponding Destination Connection ID.

-When sending or receiving a PATH_ABANDON frame, endpoints SHOULD wait for at least three times the current Probe Timeout (PTO) interval as defined in
+The sender and receiver of a PATH_ABANDON frame should not release its resources immediately, but SHOULD wait for at least three times the current Probe Timeout (PTO) interval as defined in {{Section 6.2. of QUIC-RECOVERY}}
-{{Section 6.2 of QUIC-RECOVERY}} after the last packet was sent on the path, before sending the RETIRE_CONNECTION_ID frame for the corresponding Connection ID.
+after the last sent packet before sending the RETIRE_CONNECTION_ID frame for the corresponding CID.
 This is inline with the requirement of {{Section 10.2 of QUIC-TRANSPORT}}
 to ensure that paths close cleanly and that delayed or reordered packets are properly discarded.
 The effect of receiving a RETIRE_CONNECTION_ID frame is specified in the